 Q. Is DAS for high volume or low volume traffic?

-Performance problems come in many shapes and sizes, but they all mean that the processing of some task is not happening at the expected, and previously observed speed.
-Performance issues include CPU utilization problems, slow response times, high levels of database activity, long running SQL queries, slow CA deployments, just to name a few.
+Ans: Performance problems come in many shapes and sizes, but they all mean that the processing of some task is not happening at the expected, and previously observed speed.
+Performance issues include CPU utilization problems, slow response times, high levels of db activitivities, SQL queries that run long time, Slow CA deployments, just to name a few.

 Q. Why is Eclipse used with ATG?